2023 United States gubernatorial elections: Closest states

+Red denotes states won by Republicans.
+Blue denotes states won by Democrats.

 Kentucky

-Governor Andy Beshear was elected in 2019 with 49.2% of the vote and is running for re-election to a second term.
+Governor Andy Beshear was elected in 2019 with 49.2% of the vote and ran for re-election to a second term.
+He won the Democratic nomination with little opposition & won the general election.

-Kentucky attorney general Daniel Cameron, former US Ambassador to the UN Kelly Craft, Kentucky State Auditor Mike Harmon, and Kentucky Commissioner of Agriculture Ryan Quarles are all running for the Republican gubernatorial nomination.
+Attorney general Daniel Cameron, former US Ambassador to the UN Kelly Craft, state auditor Mike Harmon, and agriculture commissioner Ryan Quarles all ran for the Republican gubernatorial nomination.
+Cameron was supported by former president Donald Trump, and led every poll leading to the primary, with Craft and Quarles trailing behind him.
+Cameron won the Republican nomination, becoming the first African American major party gubernatorial nominee in Kentucky's history.

 Louisiana

 Governor John Bel Edwards was re-elected to a second term in 2019 with 51.3% of the vote.
-He will be term-limited by the Louisiana Constitution in 2023, and cannot seek reelection for a third consecutive term.
+He was term-limited by the Louisiana Constitution in 2023, and could not seek reelection for a third consecutive term.

 Louisiana utilizes a jungle primary system.
-Republican Attorney General Jeff Landry is running.
-Other potential Republican candidates include U.S. Representative Garret Graves, state senator Sharon Hewitt, and Treasurer John Schroder.
+Republican Attorney General Jeff Landry was considered the frontrunner.
+Other candidates included state senator Sharon Hewitt, and Treasurer John Schroder.
+Democratic Secretary of Transportation Shawn Wilson also ran to succeed Edwards.

+Landry won with over 51% of the vote in the primary, becoming the first person to win a Louisiana gubernatorial election without a runoff since Bobby Jindal in 2011.
+Landry easily prevailed over several Republican opponents and the leading Democratic candidate.

 Mississippi

-Governor Tate Reeves was elected in 2019 with 51.9% of the vote and is running for re-election to a second term.
+Governor Tate Reeves was elected in 2019 with 51.9% of the vote and ran for re-election to a second term.

-Democrat Brandon Presley, Mississippi Public Service Commissioner for the Northern District, is the presumptive Democratic nominee to challenge Reeves.
+Democrat Brandon Presley, Mississippi Public Service Commissioner for the Northern District, was the Democratic nominee to challenge Reeves.